Meet the Challenge of Medication Management

 But when it comes to the daily monitoring of a medication regimen, families may feel helpless, wondering whether their loved one is following the doctor’s recommendations.
 They worry when they aren’t present and wonder if the senior is safe taking the medications properly.
 This is where home care can fill in the gap, providing an extra measure of safety and peace of mind.

 Skilled nursing services can be provided in the home, including medication administration.
 Less costly personal care and companion services may also include certain medication support tasks.
-Assisting Hands serving Cincinnati, OH home care professionals can:
+Assisting Hands Cincinnati, home care professionals can:

 • Administer medications, depending on state law